Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Materials and Methods

-To achieve this, the real data undergoes the same inverse kinematics computation as the augmented data, providing the necessary kinematic parameters for automated labeling.
-The real dataset is then processed through the automated classification framework, and the alignment between the automated labels and physiotherapist-assigned labels is assessed using the geometric mean across the F1-scores of the $n$ individual classes $GM_{F_1}$:
+The real data are passed through the same inverse kinematics computation as the augmented data and then through the automated classification framework.
+Agreement between the resulting automated labels and the physiotherapist-assigned labels is quantified by the geometric mean of the class-wise F1-scores over the $n$ classes, $GM_{F_1}$:

-To optimize the threshold values, we employ a random search strategy, a commonly used approach in hyperparameter tuning.
-During optimization, the underlying ruleset remains unchanged, but thresholds are uniformly sampled from ranges defined by the observed minimum and maximum parameter values in the real data.
-We evaluated a total of 10 million threshold combinations per exercise, selecting the set yielding the highest $GM_{F_1}$ score for subsequent classification of augmented data.
-The achieved $GM_{F_1}$ scores for the three used exercises are denoted in table \ref{tab:1}.
-This procedure ensures that the classification framework aligns as closely as possible with expert-based assessment, enabling reliable labeling of the augmented repetitions.
+We optimize the thresholds by random search: the ruleset remains fixed, while thresholds are sampled uniformly from the ranges spanned by the observed minimum and maximum parameter values in the real data.
+Across 10 million combinations per exercise, we select the set with the highest $GM_{F_1}$ for labeling the augmented data.
+The selected threshold sets were manually reviewed for plausibility and were considered appropriate for labeling the augmented repetitions.
+The resulting $GM_{F_1}$ scores for the four exercises are reported in Table~\ref{tab:1}.